fernandoporazzi/url_shortener/README.md

 At this point, you can play around with the application using Postman or a similar service.

-Nos, you can go to the static folder and run:
+Now, you can go to the static folder and run:

 - `$ npm i`
 - `$ npm start`